altunixon/wips/lns/altina_ln/ASP-125-Side_Story_part_1_The_Black_Knight_and_the_Abandoned_Fort.md

 They were well equipped.<br/>
 He watched the soldiers gathered in the courtyard.<br/>
 They were uneasy and couldn’t settle down.<br/>
 After all, these were men who didn’t answer to the call to go on an expedition even though the Empire was in danger.
-He couldn’t count on them too much…
+He couldn’t count on them too much…<br/>
 He could tell how capable they were from their faces and body.<br/>
 Jerome sighed.<br/>
 "A bunch of weaklings.
 There’s nothing more to say."<br/>